 Type of ad: carousel + direct-response button

-Type of ad: video + Facebook targeting
+Ad type: video + Facebook targeting

-Follow our #officeantics on Instagram: @Advisogram
+To follow our #viedebureau on Instagram: @Advisogram